hylkevds/DocsTest/docs/maps/AirQuality.md

 			top: 0
 		},
 		plot: {
-			//startDate: Date, //Starting date
+			startDate: new Date(Date.now() - 1000*60*60*24*30) //Starting date
-			offset: -100 //Count of the observations to be plotted.
+			//offset: -100 //Count of the observations to be plotted.
 Can be negative.
 			//endDate?: Date //End date to plot to
 		}
 	}).addTo(mymap);